ThingSet/thingset.github.io/docs/2a_general.md

 In the text mode, payload data is encoded in JSON format ([RFC 8259](https://tools.ietf.org/html/rfc8259)).
 This mode is recommended when using serial communication interfaces as the low layer protocol, as it can be easily used directly on a terminal.

-The binary mode uses the CBOR binary encoding ([RFC 7049](https://tools.ietf.org/html/rfc7049)) instead of JSON payload data in order to reduce the protocol overhead for ressource-constrained devices or low bandwith communication protocols like CAN and LoRa.
+The binary mode uses the CBOR ([RFC 7049](https://tools.ietf.org/html/rfc7049)) instead of JSON for payload data encoding in order to reduce the protocol overhead for ressource-constrained devices or low bandwith communication protocols like CAN and LoRa.

 A device may implement both variants of the protocol, but it is also allowed to support only the mode most suitable for the application.

 ## Data Structure

 All accessible data of a device is [structured as a tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
-Actual data is stored in leaf nodes, called data nodes.
-The data can be any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar.
-Internal nodes are used to structure the data and define paths for data access.
+Internal nodes are used to define paths or endpoints for data access.
+Actual data is stored in the leaf nodes and can be any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar information.

 Each node is identified by a unique node ID and a name.
 The ID can be chosen by the firmware developer.
-The name of a data node must be unique per device.
-It is a short case-sensitive ASCII string containing only alphanumeric characters, an underscore, dots or dashes without any whitespace characters.
+The name is a short case-sensitive ASCII string containing only alphanumeric characters, an underscore, dots or dashes without any whitespace characters.
 The underscore is only used to specify the unit of the data (if applicable, also see below).
-No additional underscore is allowed in the name.
+No additional underscore is allowed in the name and it should be unique per device at least for nodes that are used in publication messages.

-The numeric IDs are used to define the relations between each nodes and to directly access data nodes in the binary protocol for reduced message size.
-For all interactions with users and in the text-based mode, only the node names and paths consisting of node names are used.
+The numeric IDs are used to define the relations between nodes and to directly access data nodes in the binary protocol for reduced message size.
+For all interactions with users and in the text-based mode, only the node names and paths (consisting of multiple node names) are used.

 ### Example